MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-graph-api.md

 ---
-title: Tutorial--Build your first .NET MAUI app for Windows
+title: Tutorial--Create a .NET MAUI app integrating with the Microsoft Graph API
 description: Get hands-on with .NET MAUI by building a cross-platform app on Windows that calls the Microsoft Graph API to display user data. ms.topic: article ms.date: 08/10/2022